Disney Dining Plan Information and Examples

 Signature Dining and Dinner Shows: 2 Table Service meals may be exchanged for one of the following: 1 Signature Dining Experience at one of Disney’s finest restaurants; 1 Disney Dinner Show – category 2 or 3 seating at any dinner show or category 1 seating for the Hoop Dee Doo Musical Revue’s last show of the evening only; 1 Cinderella’s Royal Table Experience; or 1 In-Room Private Dining meal at Deluxe Resorts.

 Private Dining/Pizza Delivery: Private in-room dining meals includes an entrée, nonalcoholic drink, and dessert for lunch & dinner.
 Breakfast also includes juice.
-Pizza delivery includes one pizza, two non-alcoholic beverages and two desserts.
+Pizza delivery includes one pizza, two non-alcoholic beverages, and two desserts.
 Gratuities are included.
 Both are two-credit dining options, although Adult credits only must be used for Pizza delivery.

 Gratuities: Gratuities are not included for table service, signature restaurants, and character meals.
 Gratuities are included for Dinner Shows, Private in-room dining, Pizza Delivery, and Cinderella’s Royal Table.
-Automatic gratuities of 18% will be added for parties of six or more to be paid by guest upon completion of meal
+Automatic gratuities of 18% will be added for parties of six or more to be paid by guest upon completion of the meal

 Here is a Disney Dining Plan Tracker in Excel format, to help you with your meal planning (thanks to Carys for sharing this useful tool).